Ryomen Sukuna: Reception

-Sukuna's arrogance and "almost casual display of handling immense cursed energy" was praised by Sportskeeda, also calling him "awe-inspiring and terrifying" as well as "the ultimate anime villain," labeling him as one of the most beloved shonen villains.
+Sukuna's arrogance and "almost casual display of handling immense Cursed Energy" was praised by Sportskeeda, also calling him "awe-inspiring and terrifying" as well as "the ultimate anime villain," labeling him as one of the most beloved shonen villains.
 Chingy Nea of Polygon praised the way Sukuna was a "cruel and emotionless sadist" and how he helped the anime "feign predictability" by having him kill Yuji early on in the story.
 Sukuna's awakening in Yuji's body was described "disgusting and fantastic."
 David Eckstein-Schoemann of the UNF Spinnaker praised the duality between main character and protagonist.
 He said that "you think of all the possibilities...and they take full advantage of that.
 The conflict and interactions between Yuji and Sukuna are both creative and brilliant.
 It plays a lot with your expectations."

-The character and Chase's performance in the dub was praised: "[he] lights up the screen as a newly incarnated cursed spirit, Ryomen Sukuna, as an elated insatiable animal that takes pleasure in grazing on the fear and flesh of humans and fills Fushiguro with a sense of dread of what’s to come."
-The character was also compared to Bleach's protagonist Ichigo Kurosaki and his Hollow persona due their parallels especially in the his early appearances; such being young fighters who develop supernatural powers as well as evil alter-egos in order to protect people from giant monsters.
+The character and Chase's performance in the dub was praised: "[he] lights up the screen as a newly incarnated Cursed Spirit, Ryomen Sukuna, as an elated insatiable animal that takes pleasure in grazing on the fear and flesh of humans and fills Fushiguro with a sense of dread of what's to come."
+The character was also compared to Bleach's protagonist Ichigo Kurosaki and his Hollow persona due their parallels especially in his early appearances; such being young fighters who develop supernatural powers as well as evil alter-egos in order to protect people from giant monsters.
 Comic Book Resources compared Itadori's temptation to use Sukuna as temptation similar to other shōnen heroes such Ichigo's Hollow persona as analysis of how everybody has inner conflicts.

 In a Viz Media popularity poll conducted in March 2021, Sukuna was voted as the ninth most popular character in the series.
 In a second poll taken in December 2021 by Shonen Jump, he was voted the 13th most popular character.
+At the 5th Crunchyroll Anime Awards, Sukuna won Best Antagonist while his fight against Satoru Gojo was nominated for Best Fight Scene.